sixfeetup/plone.app.controlpanel/README.txt

 While the above-mentioned works pretty well for simple cases it is not yet clear if it will work for complex control panels in the same way.
-Especially forms that use a multitude of actions (for example user/group management) or consist of more than one 'tab' (for example kupu but also smart folder settings) are not easily implemented so far.
+Especially forms that use a multitude of actions (for example user/group management) are not easily implemented so far.

 Hopefully we will be able to provide common helper classes and templates for